muqbilk/watsonx-SPE-Lab/self-guided-labs/lab-9-use-case-discovery/README.md

 Once you’ve identified the use case, the next step is to **define the solution architecture.**

 - **Data Sources**: Where will the data come from? (documents, images, database, etc.)
 - **Prompt Engineering**: What specific prompts will be required for the generative model to work effectively?
 Freeform, structured, multi-shot strategy?
+How can LangGraph be leveraged in this approach? i.e. pipeling different prompts together (classify, then summarise?).
 - **RAG Implementation**: How will you augment the generation with relevant data from your sources?
-Define the retrieval process and integrate it with generative models.
+Define the retrieval process (from a vector store) and integrate it with generative models.
 - **AutoRAG Optimisation**: How can you use AutoRAG to optimise your solution and automatically adjust parameters for better performance?
+- **Time Series API**: Can you leverage the TS API to analyse your data?
+- **Agents**: Can you leverage Agentic frameworks like LangGraph and ReAct and tool/function calling?

 > You can visualise your architecture using tools like diagrams.net (formerly draw.io), or simply describe it in textual format.
 Ensure to identify each module's role in the solution.